 How many columns surround the Memorial?

-There are also 36 columns because they correspond to the states’ names (they are directly below each name).
+There are also 36 columns because they correspond to the states’ names (they are directly below each medallion).

 Why are there even more states carved along the top facade (the attic)?